 Like spinach, onions contain oligosaccharides in the form of fructans, that the small intestine cannot break down.

-Like alcohol, ingesting too much salt causes the body to retain water and bloat.
-Be careful, a lot of pre-packaged and processed foods usually contain a large amount of salt.
+Similar to alcohol, ingesting too much salt causes the body to retain water and bloat.
+Be sure to check the sodium content on packaged foods and processed foods, as they can often contain a large amount of salt.

 Dairy products (milk, cheese, cream etc.) contain a type of sugar called lactose.
 Lactase is an enzyme that breaks down lactose, and those with lactose intolerance don’t produce enough of it, which leads to significant bloating among other things.
-If you think you may have an intolerance or have trouble digesting dairy, try using non-dairy substitutes like soy or almond milk and talk to a doctor.
+If you think you may have an intolerance or have trouble digesting dairy, try using non-dairy substitutes like soy or almond milk and discuss with your GP.

 It’s important to note that lifestyle factors also affect bloating.
 Stress, smoking and sitting all day are all causes of bloating and discomfort.
-A good way to check if a food is likely to cause tummy trouble is by finding if it contains ‘FODMAPs’, (the short-chain carbohydrates that our bodies have trouble digesting and end up ferment with bacteria).
-Also, if bloating persists, have a chat to your GP about it.
+A good way to check if a food is likely to cause tummy trouble is by checking if it contains ‘FODMAPs’, (the short-chain carbohydrates that our bodies have trouble digesting and end up fermenting with bacteria).
+If bloating persists, have a chat to your GP about it.

 Need help managing your gut health?